virtmerlin/bosh-vmtools-addon-release/README.md

 ## BOSH VMware Packaged Tools Addon Release

-Replaces open-vmtools with VMware's packaged VMwareTools on a given BOSH release:
+Replaces open-vmtools with VMware's packaged VMwareTools on a given BOSH deployment:

 **PIVOTAL DOES NOT OFFICIALLY SUPPORT REPLACING THE ```open-vmtools```.
 Use at your own risk.